 Schwartz's publications have appeared in The New England Journal of Medicine, The Journal of the American Medical Association (JAMA), The American Journal of Public Health, Health Affairs, The Milbank Quarterly, and elsewhere.
 He is also an author of the chapter titled “Ethics” in Plotkin's Vaccines, the leading textbook of vaccine science and policy, and editor of Vaccination Ethics and Policy: An Introduction with Readings (MIT Press, 2017).
-He is currently working on a book manuscript, Medicine by Committee: Expert Advice and Health Care in Modern America, that examines the emergence, evolution, and continuing influence of expert advisory committees in American medicine and public health from the 1960s to the present, particularly regarding pharmaceuticals, vaccines, and screening technologies.
+Among his current research projects is a book, Medicine by Committee: Expert Advice and Health Care in Modern America, that examines the emergence, evolution, and continuing influence of expert advisory committees in American medicine and public health from the 1960s to the present, particularly regarding pharmaceuticals, vaccines, and screening technologies.
 This project is supported by the National Institutes of Health.
 Other ongoing projects examine how policy-makers, regulators, payers, physicians, and patients evaluate and respond to the risks, benefits, and costs of medical interventions.

 Schwartz regularly teaches courses and gives lectures on vaccination issues, health policy and the U.S. health care system, pharmaceuticals and the FDA, science advice to government, and related topics.
-His research and perspectives have appeared in The New York Times, Washington Post, CNN, NPR, BBC, Time, and elsewhere.
+His research and perspectives have appeared in the New York Times, Washington Post, CNN, NPR, BBC, Time, and elsewhere.
 He has testified before the U.S. House Oversight Subcommittee on Economic and Consumer Policy, the National Vaccine Advisory Committee, and the Presidential Commission for the Study of Bioethical Issues.
 He is a member of the State of Connecticut Governor's COVID-19 Vaccine Advisory Group, The Lancet Commission on Vaccine Acceptance in the United States, and the New England Comparative Effectiveness Public Advisory Council for the Institute for Clinical and Economic Review (ICER).